 Insertion of the files to confirm that the canals were cleaned and shaped along the whole length of the canals

 Radiograph of root canals with root canal fillings

-Most of the complications are limited to the well-being of the tooth or its supporting structures.
+The root canal treatment procedure is common and safe practice.
+However, like any delicate procedure, there are minor risks involved.
+Most of the possible complications are limited to the well-being of the tooth or its supporting structures.

 - Premature tooth or tooth with limited tooth structure may fracture during treatment.

 When such complications occur, the success rate may be affected and additional follow-up treatment may be required.